anny4608/Mathematical-Analysis-to-Data-Science_SVD_HW1/README.md

-<<<<<<< HEAD
-# SVD Image Compression Analysis

-## NCHU SVD HW1
-This project is a homework assignment for a Singular Value Decomposition (SVD) course at NCHU.

-This project demonstrates the use of Singular Value Decomposition (SVD) for image compression.
-It includes Python scripts to perform the compression, analyze the results, and visualize the effects of different compression levels.

 ## File Descriptions

 - `svd_hw1.py`: The main script for performing SVD image compression.
 It takes an image, applies SVD with different `k` values, and saves the compressed images.